 Click Here to File a Maine Lien Claim Document

 Are pre-lien notices for a Maine mechanics' lien Claim required?

-No. But on residential projects, filing a pre-lien notice or preliminary notice is recommended because a residential Maine mechanics lien can only be enforced to the extent of the balance due to the general contractor upon commencement of the action, unless the owner received prior written notice from the subcontracting party.
+Sending a pre-lien notice or Notice to Owner at the start of work is recommended because a Maine mechanics lien can only be enforced to the extent of the balance due to the general contractor upon commencement of the action, unless the owner received prior written notice from the subcontracting party.

 Click Here to File a Maine Prelien Document